 NFL previews: NFC North presents a problem to predict the winners

-Another on the shortlist for toughest division in the league, the NFC North will again be a hard-fought contest with the Green Bay Packers facing a huge challenge to keep their title.
+Another on the shortlist for toughest division in the league, the NFC North will again be hard-fought.

 These Midwestern rivals play hard, tough football and last season three of them had 10 wins or more - the best record in the league - and for the fourth year in a row two teams went to the play-offs.

 Superstars Aaron Rodgers and Adrian Peterson give Green Bay and Minnesota an edge, but can new coach Marc Trestman get Chicago back into the post-season?
 And how can Detroit bounce back from a four-win season?

 Let's take a look at the NFC North in more detail...